Features unique to Aetheia

 Capturing 4K resolution images and video to export onto patient management platform.

 Theia can be integrated into any customer’s Patient management systems, so the clinician does not have to change their current set up in practice or have additional extra PCs and screens to run a separate image capture device.

 The ability to open practices for longer periods of time, due to the time shifting capabilities of remote clinicians being in differing time zones, but all examining patients using a single Aetheia.

 Remote capabilities allow ECPs to work in distant areas, without having to travel to the practice*.
 Helping to improve coverage in dark stores, or relieve busy store’s workloads.

-Where Theia is better than a slit lamp
+Where Aetheia is better than a slit lamp

-Below is some further explanation of where the Theia device performs better than a traditional slit lamp when used in a working setting:
+Below is some further explanation of where the Aetheia device performs better than a traditional slit lamp when used in a working setting:

 1 Improved control for assessment